Apostle Islands Wisconsin, USA Travel Guide

 Tipping is customary for good service (refer to 'Budgeting & Costs' for details).

-For popular restaurants in peak summer or weekends, reserving a table is good.
+For popular restaurants in are highest in the summer or weekends, reserving a table is good.
 Walk-ins are often accommodated otherwise.

 The quintessential local experience, prepared pan-fried, broiled, or baked, showing its delicate flavor.
 Widely available at local restaurants.

 Reflecting the region's abundant berry and apple orchards.
-Look for strawberry-rhubarb pie in early summer, blueberry muffins, and apple desserts.
+Look for strawberry-rhubarb pie in the first part of summer, blueberry muffins, and apple desserts.

 Local bakeries and cafes are prime spots.

-Some local fish markets or specialty shops offer smoked whitefish or trout, a flavorful snack or appetizer.
+Some local fish markets or boutique shops offer smoked whitefish or trout, a savory snack or appetizer.

 A regional delicacy.